TerjeMyrstad/Python-2-x-2-image-regocnition-A.I/README.md

 # Python-2-x-2-image-regocnition-A.I.
-I am a high school student from Norway who enjoys to code
+I am a high school student from Norway who enjoys to code and play video games

 Slide the snap?